mazwat/mazwat.github.io/software-architecture-lm.md

 	}
 }
 ```
-And then finally, there's colour changes.
-CSS and this is a.
+And then finally, there's colourcChanger. and this is a.
 This is basically calling the random colour from the previous example, and then it's going to apply that color to whatever property it's linked to, so